Lupo-CPE315-Spring20/cpe-315-lab-1-piku-kpinnipa/README.md

 * Kiran Pinnipati.
 * Status of your lab
   * Complete.
-  * Should work, I hope.
+  * Should work.
 * Compilation and execution instructions
   * `gcc -o piku piku.s`
   * `./piku`
 * Issues that you encountered along the way, and anything you have questions about.
     No issues in particular.
-Haven't been able to test file because of access issues with raspberry pi server.
-Hopefully should work though.
-Will try to test again later and see.
+Only thing was accessing the pi servers, but was able to get on and test it, so all is well!

 These README files have a fairly rich _Markdown_ environment.
 You should use markdown syntax to format your README files in such a way that they look professional, and are easy to read.
 Use the